A car park should meet the wants and needs of the business, in terms of capacity, whilst making a customer’s experience a safe and positive one.

 Car park markings such as pedestrian walkways, cycle lanes, ‘No Parking’ areas and hatched areas are all examples of the different types of markings that can help you to achieve a safe car park, so it is important that you consider these markings when creating a plan for your car park.

 One other factor we would advise you consider for your business car park is who it caters to.

 Of course, your car park needs to cater to car drivers, but do the size of the car park spaces you have planned cater to all sizes of cars, from a smart car to a 4-wheel drive?

 Also, disabled and parent and child parking spaces are important and need to be clearly marked out.

-Not only this, but with the popularity of electric cars having increased in the UK over recent years, you should also consider whether you are going to be having electric car parking spaces installed within your car park.
+The popularity of electric vehicles has increased in the UK over recent years. you should also consider whether you are going to be having electric vehicle parking spaces installed within your car park.

 Finally, not all your car park users will necessarily be driving a car.
 You should consider creating spaces specifically sized for motorcycles and areas where cyclists can securely park and leave their bicycles.

 Finally, we would also advise that you consider maintenance when planning your car park- how often you will need to do this and what type of maintenance you will need to do.

 Car park markings and the surface itself need maintaining, to keep your car park safe and effective for your customers and to keep the markings bold and visible, but we know finding the time to carry out this maintenance can prove difficult.

 For example, if you’re a business such as a supermarket, your car park can be used 7 days a week, so you are going to have difficulty finding the time to maintain your car park.
 Therefore, you will want your markings installed using a material that is durable and easy to clean.